jim [at] yellowdogflyfishing [dot] comjim [at] yellowdogflyfishing [dot] com ( )

 tom [at] yellowdogflyfishing [dot] com

-Tom is Yellow Dog's program director for Alaska and Kamchatka.
+Tom is Yellow Dog's Director of Sales and lead program director for Alaska, Kamchatka and Iceland.
 Originally from the Midwest, Tom is a graduate of the University of Montana and as fanatical an angler as anyone we’ve ever met.
 When not in the office, Tom can be found fishing one of the many backcountry streams Montana has to offer or sitting at the vise tying up some new creations.
-Over his years with Yellow Dog, Tom has traveled extensively throughout Alaska, the U.S. West, Kamchatka and the Yucatan.
+Over his years with Yellow Dog, Tom has traveled extensively throughout both fresh and saltwater destinations around the globe.
 If you attend any of the consumer shows where Yellow Dog is participating, chances are great that you'll meet Tom in the Yellow Dog booth!

 john [at] yellowdogflyfishing [dot] com

-John Hudgens is Yellow Dog’s program director for South America, managing our operations and programs and lodge operations in Argentina, Bolivia, Brazil and Chile.
+John Hudgens is Yellow Dog’s program director for South America, managing our operations and programs and lodge operations in Argentina, Bolivia, Brazil, Chile and Venezuela.
 John has fished extensively throughout South America, and spent several years guiding and managing lodges in Patagonia.
-John literally grew up in the fly fishing industry, first working for Bob Jacklin in West Yellowstone, Montana before moving on to become one of the top guide's for Mike Lawson's Henry's Fork Anglers in Idaho.
+John literally grew up in the fly fishing industry, first working for Bob Jacklin in West Yellowstone, Montana before moving on to become one of the top guides for Mike Lawson's Henry's Fork Anglers in Idaho.
 During the peak summer months John still guides in Idaho and Montana before settling back into the Yellow Dog office life each fall season.
-John is an incredible angler, and fanatical bird hunter and dog trainer, and one of the most genuine and straightforward people that we've ever met in this industry.
+John is an incredible angler, a fanatical bird hunter and dog trainer, and one of the most genuine and straightforward people that we've ever met in this industry.

 shaun [at] yellowdogflyfishing [dot] com

-Shaun Lawson is Yellow Dogs' program manager and director for our U.S. West, Canadian, and Mexico programs.
+Shaun Lawson is Yellow Dogs' program manager and director for our Yucatan, Baja, Canadian, U.S. Pacific Northwest programs.
 Shaun grew up on the Henry's Fork River – literally.
 His father Mike opened Henry's Fork Anglers in 1976 and Shaun spent every summer on the river from the age of three on.
 Shaun brings a ton of industry experience to the position, having guided throughout Montana and Idaho for more than 20 years.
 Shaun also worked as past fishing operations manager for Idaho's South Fork Lodge, one of the top lodge and outfitting operations in the business.
 There are very few people in the entire fly fishing industry as knowledgeable and experienced as Shaun and we are super excited to have him as a part of the Yellow Dog team!
-His friendly demeanor is often overshadowed by his shear stature, and you will be hard-pressed to find a more inspired and outgoing angler on any river.
+His friendly demeanor is often overshadowed by his sheer stature, and you will be hard-pressed to find a more inspired and outgoing angler on any river.

 doug [at] yellowdogflyfishing [dot] com

-Doug works in Yellow Dog’s saltwater department, and has fished extensively throughout the Bahamas, Belize, Honduras, Cuba, the Florida Keys, and the Yucatan.
+Doug works as Yellow Dog’s program manager for the Bahamas and Honduras.
+A serious saltwater addict, Doug has fished extensively throughout the Bahamas, Belize, Honduras, Cuba, the Florida Keys, and the Yucatan.
 Growing up in Pennsylvania, Doug McKnight was captivated and obsessed with fishing at a very early age.
-Hunting and fishing in the McKnight household was always a family tradition, and his father Ron and grandfather Stanley always made the time to take him and encourage him to follow his outdoor pursuits.
+Hunting and fishing in the McKnight household were always family traditions, and his father Ron and grandfather Stanley always made the time to take him and encourage him to follow his outdoor pursuits.
 Doug began tying flies at age 9 under his father’s instruction, and soon was tying flies professionally for several local fly shops.
 For nearly two decades, Doug McKnight has built a reputation as an expert fly tyer in nearly every facet of the craft.
 From trout flies, bass, saltwater, big game flies, deer hair flies, realistic flies, Atlantic Salmon flies, Doug is an incredibly versatile fly tyer and his creativity shines through in his many published and trademarked patterns.
 In 2003, Umpqua Feather Merchants signed him up as a signature fly tyer.
-Today Doug McKnight resides in Livingston, Montana where he lives with his wife Shayla, son Caleb Finn, and faithful and crazy Bird dog Hawk.
+Today Doug McKnight resides in Livingston, Montana where he lives with his wife Shayla, his two children, and his faithful and crazy Bird dog Hawk.

 fishing [at] yellowdogflyfishing [dot] com

-Bryan is Yellow Dog's blog and social media master.
-From Facebook to Instagram to Yellow Dog's Travel Blog, Bryan is the man that makes it all happen.
+Bryan works with Yellow Dog's blog, social media and photo programs.
+From Facebook to Instagram to Yellow Dog's Travel Blog, Bryan helps make it happen.
 He's an incredibly accomplished independent photographer specializing in creative visual imagery in both still photography and cinematography.
 Raised in Utah, Bryan has followed in the footsteps of the state’s fierce conservationists, acting as a key organizer for the Utah Stream Access Coalition.
 A lifelong pisciphile, he grew up fishing Cottonwood Creek and spent the bulk of his twenties on water, surfing Hawaii and working as a commercial fisherman in the Pacific and northern Atlantic.
 After mastering photography in the winter action sports industry, Bryan turned his lens to capturing fly fishing around the globe.
 He is the humbled recipient of numerous awards and large-scale assignments, with work ranging from major magazine covers to billboards to groundbreaking cinematography shorts.
 Bryan has worked with Patagonia, Volvo Cars, Scott Fly Rods, Hatch Outdoors, TroutHunter Lodge, Casa Blanca and Playa Blanca Resorts, Rainy’s Flies, William Joseph, Trout Unlimited, Scientific Anglers, The Drake, FlyFish Journal, NW/SW Fly Fishing, and dozens of other brands, conservation groups and publications.